 Instead of listing each individual food, I’ve narrowed it down by category.
 Then I’ve listed non-perishable foods which fall into the category.

 This is what normally comes to mind when thinking of shelf-stable foods.
 Almost all of these dry foods can last for years without refrigeration or any special storage methods.
 However, they can succumb to mold growth, pest infestation, and oxidation.

 If you really want dry foods to last for a long time out of the fridge, you’ll need to repackage them in Mylar bags with oxygen absorbers.

 - Grains: Such as instant rice, quinoa, couscous, barley…

 - Flours: Whole grains last longer than flour.
 You can still stockpile flour though.
 Just keep them a cool, dry place or repackage in Mylar bags with oxygen absorbers.
 See how to store flour for the long term.

 - Beans and lentils: Note that these take a very long time to cook.
-Make sure you have a way to cook without power.
+See how to store beans for the long term.

 - Dried bean powders: This includes instant refried beans, hummus mix, and falafel mix.
 The brand Fantastic also makes a black bean mix and vegetarian chili mix.

 - Cereals: When unopened, most boxed cereal will last around 1 year past the expiration date.

 - Pasta: The expiration date of pasta is usually 1-2 years, but it is usually still safe to eat past the expiration date.
 Discard if there are signs of mold or it becomes slimy when cooked.
 See how to store dry pasta.

 - Tortillas: The expiration date on these really varies, so check before you stockpile them.

 - Instant mashed potatoes

 - Dehydrated fruits and veggies: Note that home-dehydrated foods don’t last as long as store-bought ones.
 Read how to dehydrate food and how long does dehydrated food last.

 - TVP: This stands for textured vegetable protein.
 There’s also textured soy protein (TSP) Just cook in water and you’ve got a healthy vegetarian protein.
 Get it on Amazon.